roger-niyomugabo/e-commerce-api/README.md

-# Skill Synchronization API
+# E-commerce API
-API for Skill Synchronization project
+API for E-commerce platform

 It uses the following technologies:
 - **Node** (v18.18.0)